MartinSmeyer/robot_memory/README.md

 ### Reasons to fork (and not merge upstream)

-While based of the same code initially, this repository has developed in a different direction with opinonated views on how one should use a robotics library.
+While based of the same code initially, this repository has developed in a different direction with opinionated views on how one should use a robotics library.
 Specifically, there is the problem of 'output' when operating a gcode-programmed machine like Mirobot.

 - Matthew's library takes the traditional approach to recieving output from the robot as they appear.
 Basically this replicates the live terminal feedback in a client similar to Wlkata's Studio program.
 The original code has a thread listening the background for new messages and displays them as they appear.